Our Board’s Responsibilities and Terms of Reference

 We believe an effective board should not necessarily be a comfortable place.
 There should not only be adequate independent challenge but also teamwork, both of which are critical features.
 A culture of openness and transparency is engendered by the Society and all non-executive directors are encouraged to meet with members of the executive team and to develop their knowledge of the Society’s business.

-The Society holds eleven board meetings each year, one every month except during August.
-The board also has a number of sub-committees to review the effectiveness of different areas of the business.
+The Society holds eleven Board meetings each year, one every month except during August.
+The Board also has a number of sub-committees to review the effectiveness of different areas of the business.
 Each of these sub-committees has its own terms of reference which are reviewed on an annual basis.
-An outline of the terms of reference for each committee is provided below.
+The terms of reference for the Board and its committees are provided below.
+The members of the Audit Committee, Group Risk Committee, Nominations Committee, and Remuneration Committee are also shown.

 Also available to read: